spilioeve/WM-src/README.md

 SOFIA currently grounds the detected Events and Entities to her internal Ontology, We note that although the Ontology is subject to change in the future, we do not plan to change the Upper Level structure.
 Additional Information includes Time and Location, which SOFIA extracts for Events, when possible.

 ## Usage
-First, install the requirements in `requirements.txt`.
-Note that the [official Python Interface to Stanford CoreNLP](https://github.com/stanfordnlp/python-stanford-corenlp) is not kept up to date on PyPi so it must be installed with:
+First, install the [official Python Interface to Stanford CoreNLP](https://github.com/stanfordnlp/python-stanford-corenlp), which is not kept up to date on PyPi so it must be installed manually with:

 ```
 git clone https://github.com/stanfordnlp/python-stanford-corenlp.git